Pac-12 revenues dipped by $12 million in 2018, while commissioner Larry Scott’s salary increased

 Other notable expense information:

-* Of the $8.1 million in occupancy expenses, the vast majority was allocated to the Pac-12 Networks.
+- Of the $8.1 million in occupancy expenses, the vast majority was allocated to the Pac-12 Networks.
 (The conference also reported $10.3 million in deferred rent on the tax filings.)

-In its news release, the Pac-12 highlighted that $40 million figure and stated:

-“The Conference’s annual expenses place it in the middle of its Autonomy Five peer group in terms of level of annual operating expenses as reported in publicly available Form 990s.”
+In its news release, the Pac-12 highlighted that $40 million figure and stated: “The Conference’s annual expenses place it in the middle of its Autonomy Five peer group in terms of level of annual operating expenses as reported in publicly available Form 990s.”

-Additionally, the Pac-12 acknowledged publicly what the Hotline has suggested on multiple occasions:

-The unique business model, by which two entities (conference and networks) operate under one roof, allow for shared and/or crossover expenses.
+Additionally, the Pac-12 acknowledged publicly what the Hotline has suggested on multiple occasions: The unique business model, by which two entities (conference and networks) operate under one roof, allow for shared and/or crossover expenses.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.